Campaign of the Month: October 2017

 More to come…

 • Sire(s) unknown.
-Vidal has little cause to recite his lineage among Kindred who are both his juniors in age and inferiors in social station.
+Vidal has little cause to recite his lineage among Kindred who are his inferiors.
 It is relatively common knowledge among the city’s Ventrue that he claims descent from the Methuselah Tiamat.

 • Childe of